ScholCommLab/fhe-collector/README.md

 ```
 export FLASK_APP=fhe.py
-export YOURAPPLICATION_MODE='TESTING'
+export ENV=testing
 ```

-If you set the database URI as an environment and you don't want to use it anymore, simply unset it.
+If you set the database URI as an environment variable and you don't want to use it anymore, simply unset it.

 ```
 unset SQLALCHEMY_DATABASE_URI